Indonesian Language and Culture Maintenance and Development Program for Non-Native Speaking Teachers of Indonesian

 Want to improve your Indonesian competency and skills?

-Term 3 commences on Thursday, 22nd July 2021.
-Includes: current topics and types of essays in Indonesian
+Term 1 commences on Thursday, 10th February 2022.
+Includes: current topics and types of essays in Indonesian.

 Dear Indonesian language teachers and enthusiasts,

 It is very important that Indonesian language teachers who are not native speakers understand and use Indonesian correctly and are familiar with the appropriate register of the language.
 Teachers who do not have a linguistic and cultural background as native speakers are inevitably influenced by their own mother tongue and their own native culture, leading to the danger of their using inauthentic language in their teaching.
 This inauthenticity may include the use of non-authentic idioms and the inappropriate use of slang terms.